 When our external circumstances don’t line up with our internal expectations, we experience an uncomfortable inner disturbance.
 And when we feel uncomfortable, our natural, normal human tendency is to want to DO something to get rid of it.
 We might distract ourselves, or isolate from others, or try to think ourselves out of it by worrying or making a plan.

-So, your brain, which is responsible both for your survival as well as maintaining habit and routine, latched onto it as being helpful.
-And it fights to maintain it - even if, on a rational level, you have identified it as unhelpful or destructive.
+Your brain, which is responsible both for your survival as well as maintaining habit and routine, latched onto your coping strategy as being helpful.
+So, it fights to maintain it - even if, on a rational level, you have identified it as being unhelpful or destructive.
 We attach so deeply with the belief that this is “me” and it means that there is something “wrong” with you.
 When, in reality, you have simply fallen into the trap of resisting reality, resisting having the experience you are having.
 By trying to escape uncomfortable emotions, we spiral deeper into a false reality.

 Our normal and natural tendency is to resist the experience of difficult emotions.
 We often react automatically and act in ways to numb, avoid, or distract.
 But, by learning to embrace our full range of human emotions, we remove so much of the suffering in our lives.
 When we don’t waste our energy wishing away what is, resisting the experience, ignoring or denying, or otherwise avoiding our emotions, they lose their power.
 By staying with the emotion, we can listen to the message it is bringing to us.